shortpatti/aboutme/_docs/ux-writing-samples.md

 ##### Notes and limitations

-- Photo sharing is two way (agent-to-consumer and consumer-to-agent), but file sharing is one way only (agent to consumer).
+- Photo sharing is two way (agent-to-consumer and consumer-to-agent).
+Still, file sharing is one way only (agent to consumer).

   **For SDKs previous to 3.8:** Photo-sharing is one-way only (from consumer-to-agent, but not vice versa) and available for the Mobile Message SDK only.

 - If an attempt to view a photo is unsuccessful, an error icon covers the thumbnail.

 - If an attempt to download a file is unsuccessful, an error icon covers the thumbnail.
 Upon retry, the file attempts to download again.
-Retry can be attempted as many times as possible (in case of a poor network) till the file is downloaded successfully.
+Retry can be attempted as many times as possible (in case of a poor network) till the file download successfully.

 - The consumer can return to a resolved conversation to view the photos, as long as the photos are part of the conversation history.

-- If an agent sends an unsupported file, a message displays indicating the file type shared with the consumer is not supported, and the agent should retry sending a supported file format.
+- If an agent sends an unsupported file, a message shows indicating the file type is not supported, and the agent should retry sending a supported file format.
 On the consumer side, they see an empty message with no content.

 - For authenticated users, backgrounding the app while loading the photo does not get interrupted.